kuba-polakowski/MARS/README.md

-//\\ Coming next week: using CloudKit for chat messages and Events, and Firebase for videos //\\
+//\\ Coming next week: using CloudKit for chat messages and events, and Firebase for videos //\\

 # MARS
 #### A showcase App (Swift)